zsakowitz/ithkuil/README.md

 is helpful when writing tests, one's own automated tools (e.g. for learning), or for verifying translations.

+## Stability

+This package is in active development, so expect change.
+That said, this package is completely suitable for use as of now

 ## Features

 As of May 29, 2023, `@zsnout/ithkuil` can generate these types of words: